chris/quarantine-winning-preso/PITCHME.md

 - Easier to get/stay in the zone/flow at home
 - Read outside or on your couch
 - Go for a walk

 ---

+## Use video!

+- Nuance and human contact are significantly improved.
+- Subtle, but valuable benefits

+---